 You will be able to see your coded records from the date you request access.
 Historical data will not be available.

-You also need to read and keep the on-line access leaflet which can be downloaded below or obtained from reception.
-Once you have completed your registration form you will need to bring it in person, along with some photo ID, to reception where your request will be assessed.
+You need to read and keep the on-line access leaflet which can be downloaded below or obtained from reception.

-If access is agreed this will be processed and you will need to collect your username and password from reception.
+If access is agreed this will be processed and you will be sent your username and password either via SMS or email.